ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 ---
-title: Template Chapter 1
+title: Chapter 1.
+Regression and the Normal Distribution
+description: >-
-description: This is a template chapter.
+  This is a template chapter.
+Okay

 ---
 ## Ex 1.1

 ```yaml